 At EPIC we understand that men often find it difficult to open up and discuss mental health.

 Our Mental Health Consultants come from varied backgrounds and specialise in different services.
 We have a number of Mental Health Consultants who specialise in Men’s Mental Health.
 They provide an environment in which our male job seekers feel free and open to discuss their mental health.

 We also have a number of connections in our community with men’s mental health organisations and often act as the link between finding support and our job seekers.

 Around one in five women in Australia will experience depression and one in three women will experience anxiety during their lifetime.
 Often women put others needs before their own, which can lead to them neglecting their own mental health.
 At EPIC our mental health consultants have experience helping women identify their mental health needs, and can suggest ways in which they can improve their wellbeing.

 We understand that organisations are stronger when they focus on people’s abilities and strengths.
-One in six EPIC employees has a disability, which gives us a valuable and different perspective.
+1 in 6 EPIC employees has a disability, which gives us a valuable and different perspective.
 We draw upon the insights and life experiences of our staff with disability and mental illness to understand and meet the needs of our job seekers.